KnowledgeDiscovery/rca_baselines/Baseline/Readme.md

     ```
         python main.py
     ```
+##### If you encounter the error regarding "name 'LIBSPOT' is not defined", please double-check if you are running the code in the directory of FastPC.
+We observe such an error if the command is 'python FastPC/test_FastPC_pod_log.py' running in the directory of './rca_baselines/Baseline/offline/'.
 2. **Online Baselines**:
    #### Step 1: Run the following command to generate the intialize DAG graph:
     ```